 Blur launched in October with a strategy to cater to professional NFT traders with a zero-fee marketplace.
 In its first 24 hours, it conducted $2.5 million in trading volume, creeping up on OpenSea’s trading volume.
 While the royalty-optional marketplace has added fuel to the fire to the ongoing debate among creators and marketplaces, it has continued to trail behind OpenSea’s trading volume numbers.

-Launched in October, Blur's strategy is to cater to the needs of professional NFT traders in the zero-fee market, which has led to many NFT games having partnerships with them, such as CryptoKittes, F-Cat is making money game and other games.
+Launched in October, Blur's strategy is to cater to the needs of professional NFT traders in the zero-fee market, which has led to many NFT games having partnerships with them, such as CryptoKittes, Fairy Cat game and other games.
 In the first 24 hours, his trading volume...